MetroWind/flucui-theme/README.md

 Additionally, you can also install `FlatUI-theme-utils.el`.
 It has a function to load either theme by specifying `'light` or `'dark`, and a function to switch between the two.

+The `other` directory contains the color setting for some other programs.